AdobeDocs/release-notes.en/current.md

 **What's new**

+* Status is now reporting incidents at a Product level.
+Status Cloud and Product pages have a new look and enhanced filters based on product level reporting of incidents.
+This makes it easier for you to understand how your product is impacted on `status.adobe.com` as well as in your email notifications.
+If you are not subscribed, please use this link to set up your personalized subscription preferences [https://status.adobe.com/proactive-notifications/manage](https://status.adobe.com/proactive-notifications/manage)

+* Status home page is now personalized with events filtered based on your entitlements and product subscriptions.
+Please check it out at **status.adobe.com** > **[!UICONTROL My Events]** tab.

 | Feature | Description |
 | ------- | -------|
 |Product-level reporting of incidents|<ul><li>Each product has a banner on [!UICONTROL Status] that includes latest updates, history, and impact attributes of the product</li><li>Emails now follow the same format of product-level impact reporting instead of incident-level reporting</li></ul>|